tbedford/Website-Test/source/woeful-web.md

 page](https://www.furama.com/silom/Location).
 And if you really want a map that's there too on another page.

-Generally, the site loads at a reasonable speed too.
+Generally, the site loads at a reasonable speed too, and has good navigation, with a simply laid out top menu - nothing fancy - but effective.
 Nice and web crawler friendly, so Google likes you (they also have a sitemap) - and so do the poor unfortunates like me who have to try and crawl these pages too, and make some kind of sense of them.

 Furama even include their various hotel codes such as their Amadeus code.
 These are useful pieces of data for uniquely identifying